attilammagyar/js80p/README.md

 Note that all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.

+<a name="faq-mac"></a>

+### Mac version?

+Sorry, it's not likely to happen anytime soon, unless someone is willing to create and maintain a Mac fork of JS80P.
+For me to do it, it would require quite a large investment, both in terms of effort and financially.
+If MacOS would be available (at a reasonable price) for installing it in a virtual machine that could be used for testing, I'd consider that.
+But as long as it cannot be obtained (legally) without also buying a Mac, and I'm happy with my current computer, I'm not going to invest in a new one.

 <a name="faq-custom-wave"></a>